-Not only is IE 8 already an outdated browser without the latest features and performance improvements, it will be completely unsupported with security patches when Microsoft ends support for Windows XP on April 8, 2014.
+Not only is IE 8 already an outdated browser without the latest features and performance improvements, it has been completely unsupported with security patches since Microsoft ended support for Windows XP on April 8, 2014.
 If you have to use Windows XP, that’s one thing — but you shouldn’t use Internet Explorer anymore.

 You should also avoid browsers that use Internet Explorer’s rendering engine.
 For example, old versions of Maxthon and Avant Browser act as shells around Internet Explorer, providing a different interface, but being vulnerable to the same security bugs Internet Explorer is.

 While Chrome supported Windows XP past April 2014, its time has passed.
 In November 2015, Google announced that it would drop support for XP in April 2016.
 The latest version of Google Chrome that runs on Windows XP is 49.
 For comparison, the current version for Windows 10 at the time of writing is 62.